Croatia, Destinations

 So if you are looking at travelling from around June, you will find many direct flights to Dubrovnik Airport, with standard and low-cost flights.
 Recently, Ryanair announced that they are making Dubrovnik one of their bases.

-You are able to get from many airports easily, and to Dubrovnik during the summer months even easier.
 More about these two and any other Croatian airports, you can read in this blog post.

-To Dubrovnik, you can also get by ferry (for example, from Italy) or by cruises, which visit Dubrovnik often.
+To Dubrovnik, you can also get there by ferry (for example, from Italy) or by cruises, which visit Dubrovnik often.

 Zagreb is easily reachable by car, bus, or train from other European capitals, for example, from Budapest, Belgrade, or Vienna.